9th Annual Sing-along Messiah

 311 Fitzwilliam St., Nanaimo

 Sing-along Messiahs are a tradition in many communities and Nanaimo is no exception.
 Our ninth annual performance is your opportunity to be a chorister with the Malaspina Choir as we sing Handel’s transcendent Messiah under the direction of Lionel Tanod.
-The Cowichan Consort Orchestra provides the accompaniment along with Sharon Wishart on continuo.
+The Cowichan Consort Orchestra provides the accompaniment along with Sharon Wishart on continuo and David Flello on trumpet.
 Our soloists are Skye Donald, soprano; Julia Morgan, alto; Adam Dyjach, tenor; and Michael MacKinnon, bass.
 Exalt the glory of the Lord, tell good tidings to Zion, behold the Lamb of God, sing Hallelujah.
 And if you’re not a singer?
 You will enjoy being surrounded by this incomparable music and hearing the trumpet sound!
 We continue our tradition of sharing proceeds from the concert with a local Nanaimo charity, which this year is Nanaimo Community Hospice.

 Scores for Messiah will be available for purchase at the door for $20.